swathimegavath/mnist-cnn-digit-classifier/README.md

    - The preprocessed 28 × 28 version of your image
    - A bar chart showing the model's confidence for all ten digits

-> **Note:** Use your own handwritten digit images—not images from the MNIST dataset.
-Write a digit on paper, take a photo, and upload it.
+>  handwritten digit images from the MNIST dataset.
+Write a digit on paper and uploaded

 ---